Europe

 Routine Care

-Standard preventive care — regular veterinary check-ups, appropriate vaccination, dental monitoring, and parasite control — is all that is typically required to maintain an European Shorthair in good health throughout its long life.
+Standard preventive care — regular veterinary check-ups, appropriate vaccination, dental monitoring, and parasite control — is all that is typically required to maintain a European Shorthair in good health throughout its long life.

 Ideal for:

-• Those who appreciate natural beauty and temperament over extreme physical traits
+- Those who appreciate natural appearance and temperament over extreme physical traits

-• Active owners who want a cat that can share outdoor adventures
+- Active owners who want a cat that can share outdoor time

-• Anyone in Europe who wants to celebrate and preserve a genuinely native breed
+- Anyone in Europe who wants to celebrate and preserve a native breed

 Less ideal for: